ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/fields.rst

        |
        | {"data": [{"hostName":"badguy.com", "type": "Host"}]}
    * - caseId
-     - The ID of the Case that contains the Artifact
+     - The ID of the Case to which the Artifact belongs
      - Integer
-     - TRUE*
+     - TRUE [1]_
      - FALSE
      - 1, 2, 3
    * - caseXid
-     - The XID of the Case that contains the Artifact
+     - The XID of the Case to which the Artifact belongs
      - String
-     - TRUE*
+     - TRUE [1]_
      - FALSE
      - "a1a1a1a1-a1a1-a1a1-a1a1-a1a1a1a1a1a1"
    * - derivedLink